TratonGossink/Tourist-Guide/README.md

 ### Clone Project Method:
 Select the green button labeled <> Code on this page, then copy the url.
-Once URL is copied, in XCode, go to source control and select clone.
+Once URL is copied, in Xcode, go to source control and select clone.
 Paste the copied URL in the search bar and select clone.